 It is important for you to realize that eating a healthy, well-balanced diet will not cure low T levels, but it can help reduce the severity of symptoms.

 Other foods that can help raise T levels are:

 - coconut and coconut oil

-As soon as some women hear the word TESTOSTERONE, they think they will undoubtedly start growing chest hair and start talking like Darth Vader but, this is not so in the case of over the counter boosters.
+As soon as some women hear the word TESTOSTERONE, they think they will undoubtedly start growing chest hair and start talking like Darth Vader.
+But, this is not so in the case of over the counter testosterone boosters.

-“Once a woman decides to add one to the supplement regime, she can start noticing better sleep, energy, strength gains and muscle gains.
-You may also notice recovery in the gym to improve.
+“Once a woman decides to add a testosterone booster to the supplement regime, she can start noticing better sleep, energy, strength gains and muscle gains.
+And, it is also possible that you may notice recovery in the gym to improve.
 I would suggest cutting the men’s dose by one half or a third to start out.
 Increase in the course of a 12-week cycle.

-I would also add in a support for the liver, such as milk thistle.” -Tammy Patnode
+And, I would also add in a support for the liver, such as milk thistle.”

 The site does not provide medical or legal advice.
 This Web site is for information purposes only.
 Viewing this site, receipt of information contained on this site, or the transmission of information from or to this site does not constitute a physician-patient or attorney-client relationship.